 Food cravings are natural and can be very interesting.
 Cravings are often for sweet or salty foods, but they can also be for spicy, fatty, or sour foods.
 The best way to handle food cravings is to accept them and enjoy a small amount of whatever food you are craving.

 Nobody knows exactly why cravings occur during pregnancy, but they may have to do with changing sensitivities to smells and tastes or the body’s need for extra calories.
 Some cravings may even signal nutritional deficiencies.
-Craving red meat and ice, for example, might be associated with iron deficiency, and craving chocolate might indicate that you need more magnesium or B vitamins.
+Craving red meat, for example, might be associated with iron deficiency.
+Craving chocolate might indicate that you need more magnesium or B vitamins.
 Focus on balancing the foods you crave with a nutritious diet, and ask your doctor about any concerns you have.

 Occasionally some women crave very unusual non-food items like dirt, chalk, or toothpaste.
-This rare condition is called pica and usually indicates mineral deficiencies in the body.
+This rare condition is called pica may indicate mineral deficiencies in the body.
 If you experience pica, call your doctor and do not give in to non-food cravings.

 What should I eat when I have morning sickness?

 Despite its name, morning sickness can actually occur at any time of day.
-Morning sickness is thought to be partially caused by the rapid hormonal changes taking place inside your body, but fluctuating glucose levels and a heightened sense of smell during pregnancy may also play a role.
+Morning sickness is thought to be partially caused by the rapid hormonal changes taking place inside your body.
+Fluctuating glucose levels and a heightened sense of smell during pregnancy may also play a role.
 Morning sickness can be triggered by an empty stomach, but instead of feeling hungry, you may feel nauseated or you may vomit.
 Then again, you may feel nauseated on a full stomach too.